-I was recently seeing a man for a few months.
-He treated me well.
-We could have some great conversations as he has a brain.
-He definitely knew how to read me, particularly the vibes that I didn’t want to be thrust in to the spotlight that seems to find its way shining on his life.
+I was recently seeing a man for a few months, I don’t think exclusively.
+Regardless, he treated me well.
+We would have some great conversations as he, contrary to public opinion, has a brain.
 Yet, aside from the fact that we lead very different lives, something was missing.
 I stepped back and thought, ‘what am I doing?’.
 Granted, when I started seeing him it was with the intention of getting over someone else so I was probably never open to the possibility of falling for him in any way.
 However, I’d possibly have continued along with that as it was if I hadn’t gotten incredibly ill and been forced in to being a hermit for the past two months.

 Previous to this, I spent almost two years with someone just as ‘friends’.
 We basically did all the couple things together without the commitment.
 I was content just settling in his arms, but I wasn’t in love, content spending time with him and him making me smile but I wasn’t blissfully happy as you should be in a young relationship.

 The last time I saw Brent, I met someone later that day and we dated for quite some time.
 I told myself I loved him.
 I didn’t, I just loved that he didn’t treat me the way Brent did.
 Yet, I felt content so I settled for him much longer than I should have.

 A good friend of mine and I talk about this contentment thing quite a bit.
 This friend has been with their partner since they were teens.
 Yet, finds themselves with a wandering eye and often finds confusion setting in.
 My advice to this friend has always been centred around the fact that they don’t want to end up resenting their partner and so to be honest with themselves.
 This advice is based purely on this friends comments about their partners parents, how one of them is unhappy and resents the other.